prasunpaul315/ansible/README.md

 # ansible
-Created VMs using Vagrant in Oracle VirtualBox
+Created VMs using Vagrant(version 2.4.1) in Oracle VirtualBox
-$ vagrant --version
-Vagrant 2.4.1

-Vgarant code is placed inside vagrant directory
+## Vgarant file is placed inside the vagrant directory